NicholasSynovic/nicholassynovic.github.io/content/posts/hello-world.md

 \[0\] with the Software and Systems Laboratory \[1\].
 I graduated Loyola in May of 2022 with a B.S in Computer Science.
 Currently, I'm pursuing a M.S in Computer Science with a concentration in Artificial Intelligence.
-My concentration is more specifically targetting low power computer vision systems.
+My concentration is more specifically targeting low power computer vision systems.

-As an undergrad, I pursued and lead Software Engineering Metrics research and was successfully able to publish a paper into the IEEE ASE 2022 \[2\] confrence's tools track as the lead author \[3\].
-In addition, I was fortunate enough to be an author on a Software Engineering paper focussing on deep learning model reuse with researchers from Purude University \[4\].
+As an undergrad, I pursued and lead Software Engineering Metrics research and was successfully able to publish a paper into the IEEE ASE 2022 \[2\] conference's tools track as the lead author \[3\].
+In addition, I was fortunate enough to be an author on a Software Engineering paper focusing on deep learning model reuse with researchers from Purdue University \[4\].
 I currently work on both Software Engineering and Computer Vision research.

 In addition to my academic work, I have experience leading IT teams and developing full stack software.
-I was one of the first in my high school to join the student IT program which performed real world maintaince on my district's network, personal, and tech infrastructure \[5\].
+I was one of the first in my high school to join the student IT program which performed real world maintenance on my district's network, personal, and tech infrastructure \[5\].
 As a 2nd year student at Loyola, I won second place at the Fall Student Showcase for my work in identifying and providing solution for Congress.gov's search functionality as